Three large oil exporting nations are among five countries that have not yet ratified the 2015 Paris climate agreement.

 As a major producer of oil and natural gas exporter, Iran’s energy sector accounts for around 77% of its total emissions.
 Despite its fossil fuel empire, the country has developed a renewable energy industry thanks to a number of national plans and funds.

 In November 2015, it pledged to reduce its emissions by 4% by 2030, compared to a business as usual scenario.
 Its national plan said cutting greenhouse gas emissions “will be facilitated and speeded up, only in the absence of any forms of restrictions and sanctions.”

 Iran’s reluctance to ratify stems largely from its dependence on oil, complicated by the collapse of the July 2015 nuclear deal between Tehran and other major powers led by Washington.

-This article was last updated on 01 March 2021 after South Sudan ratified the agreement.
+This article was updated on 07 October 2021 after Turkey ratified the agreement.